 Figure 21: A) The predicted ΔABA for different block mismatches.
 B) The on-target energy landscape for Cas9 and Cas12.

 It can be observed that the prediction from the fit does not exactly follow the data, but it does get the general shape.
 This shape is however much less defined than the shape of Cas9.
-For Cas9 you could clearly determine a flat region, which means that getting a mismatch in that region is equally bad to having it in another position in that region.
+For Cas9 we clearly note a flat region, which means that getting a mismatch in that region is equally bad to having it in another position in that region.
 Only from when the graph goes steeply down (starts at nucleotide 10/11), obtaining a mismatch would have less effect.
-Therefore we can clearly define a so called ‘seed region’ for Cas9, going from nucleotide 1 till 10.
+Therefore, we can clearly define a so called ‘seed region’ for Cas9, going from nucleotide 1 till 10.
 This agrees with the length of the first bump in the on-target energy landscape that also ends at nucleotide 10/11.
 Those are the points that all the fits agree on, indicating that his indeed is an essential characteristic of Cas9.
-However, such an clear shape is not observable for Cas12.
+However, such a clear shape is not observable for Cas12.
 For Cas12 we see that the penalty for having a mismatch goes gradually down for every next position.
 This goes on till nucleotide 14, where it jumps down a bit.
 This indicates that Cas12 does not have a clear seed region like Cas9.
 This also results in the fact that the on-target energy landscape is less defined, because since there is not a spot after which a mismatch matters much more or less, the position of the peaks do not matter and they can be spread out over the whole region.

 Due to the fact that Cas12 does not have such a clear seed region, it is harder to find its on-target energy landscape and derive more properties of this protein.
 However, we do expect that this would be easier with the experimental data from Boyle than with the data from Finkelstein.
 Boyle measures the off rates, which gives more information about the position of the peaks in the landscape.
 If the protein would have passed a peak and wants to unbind again, it has to overcome this energy barrier (the peak) on its way back.
 This would result in lower off rates from the moment where the peak ends.
 The on-rates have exactly the same effect, but then for when the peak starts.
 Together this pinpoints where the peak should exactly be.
 This type of data is not obtained during the experiments of Finkelstein of all, leaving more characteristics of the on-target energy landscape undecided.